LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-16-rustlings-variables.md

 In Rust, variable bindings are immutable by default.<br>
 But here we're trying to reassign a different value to x!

-We can add `mut` to the variable binding to inform compiler that we want to modify the variable in later use.
+We can add `mut` to the variable binding to inform the compiler that we want to modify the variable in later use.

 ```rust
 /* file: "exercises/variables/variables3.rs" */